-The bill would define "IP-based 9-1-1 service provider" to mean the provider of a standards-based digital (internet protocol) secure redundant managed 9-1-1 transport network used for the routing and delivery of 9-1-1 connectivity with location information from a party requesting emergency services to a PSAP.
+IP-based 9-1-1 service provider would mean the provider of a standards-based digital (internet protocol) secure redundant managed 9-1-1 transport network used for the routing and delivery of 9-1-1 connectivity with location information from a party requesting emergency services to a PSAP.
 An IP-based 9-1-1 network could interface with other networks and transport other emergency services applications.
-An IP-based 9-1-1 network may be constructed from a mix of dedicated and shared facilities or networks, and may be interconnected at local, regional, state, federal, national, and international levels to form an IP-based inter-network or intra-network of 9-1-1 connectivity.
+An IP-based 9-1-1 network may be constructed from a mix of dedicated and shared facilities or networks, and may be interconnected at local, regional, state, federal, national, and international levels to form an IP-based inter-network or intranetwork of 9-1-1 connectivity.